korymath/jann/README.md

 ## Run Web Server

 `jann` is designed to run as a web service to be queried by a dialogue interface builder.
-For instance, `jann` is natively configured to be compatible with Dialogflow.
-The web service runs using the Flask micro-framework and uses the performance-oriented gunicorn application server to launch the application with 4 workers.
+For instance, `jann` is natively configured to be compatible with [Dialogflow Webhook Service](https://cloud.google.com/dialogflow/docs/fulfillment-webhook).
+The web service runs using the Flask micro-framework and uses the performance-oriented [gunicorn](https://gunicorn.org/) application server to launch the application with 4 workers.

 ```sh
 cd Jann